routeviews/google-cloud-storage/README.md

 # For Developers

 With the gRPC interface defined, we actually have to instantiate a server and client that implement this interface.

-For simplicity of maintaining RouteViews infrastructure, we the client will be implemented in Python.
+For simplicity of maintaining RouteViews infrastructure, the client is implemented in Python (similar to other RouteViews automation solutions).
+The client is implemented and owned by the University of Oregon Network and Telecome Services team, who are the primary maintainers of RouteViews.

+> See more details in the [routeviews_google_upload project README](routeviews_google_upload/README.md)

-The server is implemented in Go.
+The server is implemented in Go and maintained by Chris Marrow at Google.

-## Client

-Install the dependencies that we need into a python virtual environment, `venv`.

-    python3 -m venv venv
-    pip install --upgrade pip
-    pip install -r requirements.txt
-    source venv/bin/activate

-Now that we have all the needed dependencies, we can generate the gRPC python code that provides the Client 'Stub' interface (which is implemented in our `client.py` source code).

-    cd proto
-    make proto_py

-Finally, all the pieces are in place so that we can run the Python client.

-    python client/client.py --file test.txt

-### Examples